All that glitters isn't gold: tourist scams are specifically designed to part you from your hard-earned cash, not to provide you with any value.

 Another common deceit is known as a uniform scam: someone wearing an official uniform asks you to do something or go somewhere that inevitably costs you money.

 - In one of the better documented travel scams, a uniformed man warns women there is a bomb scare at the airport and that she'll have to spend the night in a hotel.
 Needless to say, there is no bomb scare, and no prepaid hotel.
 Believe me, if there's a bomb scare the entire airport will know and empty in a minute.

 - Thieves have been known to pose as plainclothes tourist police asking for identification - running off with wallets when they are produced.

-The good thing about these travel scams is that they quickly become common knowledge and countries who prize tourists will usually take quick action.
+The good thing about these travel scams is that they quickly become common knowledge and countries who prize tourists will usually take rapid action.

-If approached by someone in uniform with an unexpected request, make sure you move into a well-lit or crowded place, ask to see identification and start taking down the number or photograph the ID with your phone.
-That will usually be more than enough to discourage a scammer if you're in a crowded area.
+If approached by someone in uniform with an unexpected request, make sure you move into a well-lit crowded place, ask to see identification and start taking down the number or photograph the ID with your phone.
+That will usually be more than enough to discourage a scammer if there are people around.
 Asking to walk together to the police station should also weed out the real from the impostor.

 - If someone offers you something for free, it probably isn't and that includes corn to feed birds, 'friendship' bracelets, good luck coins to toss into a fountain...
 By the time you realize you have to pay for this it may be too late to say NO.

-- You might be approached with goods you can't get rid of, like a bracelet slipped on your wrist that you can't take off - what choice will you then have other than paying for it?
+- You might be approached with goods you can't get rid of, like a bracelet slipped on your wrist that you can't take off (the bracelet scam) - what choice will you then have other than paying for it?